Home Page

 Blackpool Civic Trust Awards 2025

-Awards Ceremony – book now
+Awards Ceremony – final call for booking

 Our Awards ceremony will be an afternoon tea in the Winter Gardens’ Spanish Hall on January 22nd 2026 – our 51st anniversary – at 1pm for a 1.30pm meal, £20.